-The Common Manual is being revised to conform to a final rule change published in the Federal Register dated October 28, 2009.
-Manual language regarding the exemption for some historically black colleges and universities (HBCU's), and tribally controlled or Navajo community colleges has been deleted.
+The Common Manual has been revised to conform to a final rule change published in the Federal Register dated October 28, 2009.
+Manual language regarding the exemption for some historically black colleges and universities (HBCUs), and tribally controlled and Navajo community colleges has been deleted.
 These schools will no longer qualify for an exemption from the loss of FFELP, FDLP, or Federal Pell Grant Program eligibility based on cohort default rates in excess of applicable thresholds.